SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Questions_And_Answers.md

 - When the visual formatting model is set to `block` implicitly **by floating an  element** , can the display type be reset manually or does the fact that the element is floated lock the element is as a block-level element?

+- How does font resolving work through an HTML  `link` element?
+What else can be used?

+- Read up on the basic mechanism of importing CSS style